Construction of Arlington Memorial Bridge: Construction of the eastern approaches and Columbia Island plaza: 1930

 In January 1930, Congress appropriated $58,270 to begin construction of the roadways on Columbia Island connecting Arlington Memorial Bridge to Arlington National Cemetery.

 A major fire broke out on the western terminus of the bridge on March 12.
 The cause of the fire, which erupted at about 5:30 P.M., was unknown but it was very large and required five fire companies and a District of Columbia Fire Department fire boat to put it out.
 The fire completely destroyed the wood frames constructed for the pouring of concrete for the western abutment, and caused the partial collapse of the westernmost span.
 Severn Construction Co., the contractor working on that end of the bridge, said all the concrete for the abutment and the span was damaged and would have to be ripped out and replaced.
 There was no damage, however, to the granite masonry.
 Since no insurance was carried on the bridge, Severn Construction bore the $10,000 loss.

 Work continued on the rest of the bridge despite the fire.
 The contract for the sculpting of the eagles was awarded in March 1930 to the firm of Grenci and Ellis of Peekskill, New York.
 Freestanding eagles for placement atop four pylons on Columbia Island were included in the contract.
-By late October, sculpting of the eagels and fasces on the Arlington Memorial Bridge were under way.
+By late October, sculpting of the eagles and fasces on the Arlington Memorial Bridge were under way.
 The sculptural eagles for the pylons were also being fabricated.
 The foundations for the watergate and eastern terminus plaza were also almost complete by March.

 The contract for the placement of granite on the eastern terminus plaza and eastern approaches was awarded to the John Swenson Granite Co. of Concord, New Hampshire, and to the North Carolina Granite Co.
 Shipments of granite began arriving immediately afterward, and a stoneyard was constructed just south of B Street NW near the Lincoln Memorial to receive it.
 Granite arrived via rail at the Baltimore and Ohio Railroad freight yard on K Street NW, and was trucked to the site.
 A 9 ST crane unloaded the stone on B Street.
 Nearly all the granite was on-site by June 30.